osmanyildiz98/java-course-patika/practices/calculate_area_of_triangle/README.md

 ## Example Usage:

-Here is an example of how the program works:
+<br>Here is an example of how the program works:

 1. **Input**: Enter the lengths of the triangle sides:
     - Side 1: 5